Marvin Olasky: Writings and reception

-Olasky diverges from the mainstream journalistic theory.
-He argues in his 1996 book Telling the Truth that God created the world, knows more about it than anyone else, and explains its nature in the Bible, so "biblical objectivity" accurately depicts the world as it is.
+Olasky argues in his 1996 book Telling the Truth that God created the world, knows more about it than anyone else, and explains its nature in the Bible, so "biblical objectivity" accurately depicts the world as it is.
 In contrast, conventional journalistic objectivity shows blind materialism or a balancing of subjectivities.
 He has emphasized the Christian origins of freedom of the press and investigative journalism, and teaches in a 2019 book how to advance biblical principles through street-level rather than suite-level reporting.

 Olasky was prominent in the 1995–1996 welfare reform debate and came under attack when he contrasted George W. Bush's first presidential campaign in 2000 with that of John McCain: "It would be pushing it too far to talk of the religion of Zeus trumping the religion of Christ.
-McCain’s no polytheist.
+McCain's no polytheist.
 But a lot of liberal journalists have holes in their souls.
-Some of them grew up in nominally Christian homes but never really heard the Gospel; now, they look for a purpose in their lives but do not understand God’s grace.
-Others know more but don’t want to repent.
-So, McCain’s emphasis on the classical virtues gives them a post-Clinton glow without pushing them to confront their own lives."
+Some of them grew up in nominally Christian homes but never really heard the Gospel; now, they look for a purpose in their lives but do not understand God's grace.
+Others know more but don't want to repent.
+So, McCain's emphasis on the classical virtues gives them a post-Clinton glow without pushing them to confront their own lives."

 Jonah Goldberg, who took exception to Olasky's descriptions of both candidates, nonetheless recognized what Olasky was trying to say:

-The Zeus reference seems to be derived from the ending of Tom Wolfe’s novel, A Man in Full, in which two of the characters decide to convert to Zeus worship.
+The Zeus reference seems to be derived from the ending of Tom Wolfe's novel, A Man in Full, in which two of the characters decide to convert to Zeus worship.
 And what Olasky meant by it was that McCain supporters generally, and Brooks specifically, are attracted to "Zeus-like strength" rather than Christ-like compassion.
 McCain is all about honor and duty, and Bush is about charity and love.
 Zeus versus Christ.
 There you have it.

 In her 2004 book Bushwomen, Laura Flanders writes, "Olasky is not a fan of high-achieving women.
 Women joining the workforce have had 'dire consequences for society,' he told a Christian magazine in 1998."
 Olasky later said in response to this book that he was praising the high achievements of women in major philanthropic organizations: "From my study of the history of poverty-fighting in America, I found that it was women who ran the charitable enterprises.
 Men were involved, but it was essentially women who had the time to volunteer."